Diana Sacayán: Legacy

-On 17 September 2015, the Buenos Aires legislature passed Law 14783 [es], or the Travesti Transsexual Job Quota Law, which made it a requirement that 1% of the jobs in public administration be provided to qualified travesti, transsexuals, and transgender people.
+On 17 September 2015, the Buenos Aires legislature passed Law 14783, or the Travesti Transsexual Job Quota Law, which made it a requirement that 1% of the jobs in public administration be provided to qualified travesti, transsexuals, and transgender people.
 Sacayán had started lobbying for the legislation in 2010, working alongside other groups and with representative Karina Nazábal.
 Regardless of its passage, however, the government of Buenos Aires did not enforce the law.

 On 11 June 2021, the Argentine Chamber of Deputies approved the Diana Sacayán – Lohana Berkins Law, enacting the 1% quota on a national level.
 It also included incentives for private firms to recruit travesti, transsexual, and transgender employees.
 It passed with 207 votes in favor, 11 against and 7 abstentions.
 On 24 June 2021, the Argentine Senate passed the act into law, with 55 Senators approving the measure, 1 voting against it, and 6 abstentions.

 On 2 July 2023, the Google Doodle depicted Sacayán.
 On 11 October 2023, Casa Rosada, the official workplace of the President of Argentina, hung an enlarged photograph of Sacayán and one of Claudia Pía Baudracco in the women's and dissidents' room.
 On 8 March 2024 – International Women's Day – President Javier Milei changed the name of the room to the "Hall of Heroes" and removed all pictures of women activists hanging on its walls, with a spokesperson arguing for Milei that having a room celebrating women is discriminatory to men.

-A documentary titled "Fue travesticidio" has garnered several prizes, including the Work in Progress prize for the 36th Festival de la Mujer y El Cine in 2024.
+A documentary titled Fue travesticidio has garnered several prizes, including the Work in Progress prize for the 36th Festival de la Mujer y El Cine in 2024.